 Black diamonds have become an increasingly popular design element in diamond jewelry.
 For a long time, fashion preferred the monochromatic look of white diamonds set in white gold.
-While all that bright silvery sparkle was pretty, fashionistas were happy to embrace new options when fancy color and black diamonds made jewelry more colorful and interesting.
-Yet many people had questions about these dark stones.
+Even though all that silvery sparkle is pretty, fashionistas have been happy to embrace new options now that fancy color and black diamonds have made jewelry more interesting.
+Yet many people have questions about these dark stones.
 Are they really diamonds?
 How do I wear black diamond jewelry?
 Here are the answers to your questions about black diamonds.

-The carbonado diamonds, sometimes just called carbonados, are black or dark grey in color, used in jewelry, and have a polycrystalline structure.
+The carbonado diamonds, sometimes just called carbonados, are used in jewelry.
+They are black or dark grey in color and have a polycrystalline structure.
 Some scientists believe that carbonados are the debris of meteorites and were not formed in the earth like most diamonds.

-Many diamonds are treated to improve their color.
 Although naturally black diamonds exist, most of the stones used in fashion jewelry are light-to-medium grey diamonds that have been treated to enhance their color.
 The treatment, usually radiation or intense heat, darkens a stone's color, making it appear black to the naked eye.
-The color of some of the treated diamonds becomes a deep, dark green, which you can see under magnification.
+The color of some of the treated diamonds becomes a deep green, which you can see under magnification.

 Electronic diamond testers often identify treated black diamonds as moissanites, causing concern to consumers who thought they had black diamonds.
 This can occur if the tester was designed to separate diamond from moissanite based on electro-conductivity.
 Moissanite stones are electro-conductive, but natural-color diamonds are not.
 However, color-treated black diamonds become electro-conductive during the process that enhances their color.
 As a result, jewelers sometimes mis-identify the color-treated stones.